EvolEcolGroup/tidysdm/.github/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the tidyverse project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please read the
+[Contributor Code of Conduct](CODE_OF_CONDUCT.md), which is based on the one from the tidyverse.
 By contributing to this project you agree to abide by its terms.